kaazing/gateway/doc/admin-reference/p_conf_gw_opts.md

     To Start the Gateway on Linux, UNIX, or Mac:

-    1. Navigate to the `_KAAZING\_HOME_/bin` directory where you installed the Gateway.
+    1. Navigate to the `KAAZING_HOME/bin` directory where you installed the Gateway.
     2. Run the `gateway.start` script: `./gateway.start`

     When you successfully start the Gateway, messages display in your shell or command prompt indicating the services that are hosted by the Gateway.
 The startup message may differ depending on your Gateway configuration.
-If the server does not start successfully, contact your administrator or see [Troubleshoot KAAZING Gateway](../troubleshooting/o_ts.md)for help finding the problem.
+If the server does not start successfully, contact your administrator or see [Troubleshoot the Gateway](../troubleshooting/o_ts.md)for help finding the problem.

 Next Step
 -------------------------

-Verify the Gateway configuration following the instructions for your deployment in [Setting Up KAAZING Gateway](../about/setup-guide.md)
+Verify the Gateway configuration following the instructions for your deployment in [Setting Up the Gateway](../about/setup-guide.md)

 Notes
 -----